Addiction Pinball

 Addiction Pinball is a pinball video game developed by Team17 and published by MicroProse for Microsoft Windows in 1998.
-It features tables based on two Team17 games, which are World Rally Fever and Worms.
+It features tables based on two Team17 games, World Rally Fever and Worms.

 It was ported to the PlayStation in 1999 as Worms Pinball to capitalise on the success of the Worms franchise.
 The PlayStation version was published by Infogrames and was only released in Europe.

 A cut-down version for the Microsoft Windows was also released in 1998, also titled Worms Pinball, and was initially included in a Worms compilation pack containing Worms and Reinforcements United and Worms 2.
 It was also included with the first print run of Worms Blast for Microsoft Windows in 2002, and in 2012 was released on Steam.
 This version does not include the World Rally Fever table.

 Tables

-Addiction Pinball features 2 tables based on previous Team17 games.
+Addiction Pinball features two tables based on previous Team17 games.

 World Rally Fever

-Based on the game of the same name, the WRF table is based around the theme of racing cars and car maintenance.
+Based on World Rally Fever, the WRF table is based around the theme of racing cars and car maintenance.
 The primary goal in this table, short of accruing the highest score, is to participate in various races.